 How much is a nursing home neglect case worth?

 Nursing home neglect lawsuits — which claim that the inactions of a staff member harmed an elderly resident — can award millions of dollars.

 For example, a family received $13 million in 2019 after a man died from nursing home neglect.
-Another nursing home wrongful death case caused by neglect resulted in a $1 million payout in 2016.
+Another recent nursing home wrongful death case caused by neglect resulted in a $1 million payout.

 Your particular case may have a higher or lower value than these examples.
 Connect with an experienced law firm to get an estimate of your nursing home abuse case value.

 What factors impact how much I might win in a nursing home lawsuit?

 Factors affecting nursing home lawsuit compensation include your evidence and the decisions of a jury.

 If you have solid evidence of nursing home abuse, you have a better chance of getting compensation.
 For example, a videotape showing nursing home staff abusing a resident may have more legal weight than just pictures of the victim’s injuries.